gyngwon/spotify-ETL-AWS/README.md

 ## Conclusion

-This project serves as a comprehensive introduction to building ETL pipelines using Python and AWS.
+This project is a comprehensive introduction to building ETL pipelines using Python and AWS.
 By working with the Spotify API and core AWS services, you gain hands-on experience in setting up a scalable and automated data processing system.